-Because the number of bits after the binary point remains fixed, some computations with fully-precise operands may produce a result that requires truncation (rounding).
-Consider the same eight-bit fixed-point encoding from the example above.
+Because the number of bits after the binary point remains fixed, some computations with fully precise operands may produce a result that requires truncation (rounding).
+Consider the same eight-bit fixed-point encoding from the previous example.
 It precisely represents both 0.75 (0b000000.11) and 2 (0b000010.00).
-However, it cannot precisely represent the result of dividing 0.75 by 2 — the computation should produce 0.375, but storing it would require a third bit after the binary point (0b000000.011).
+However, it cannot precisely represent the result of dividing 0.75 by 2: the computation should produce 0.375, but storing it would require a third bit after the binary point (0b000000.011).
 Truncating the rightmost 1 enables the result to fit within the specified format, but it yields a rounded result of 0.75 / 2 = 0.25.
 In this example, the rounding is egregious due to the small number of bits involved, but even longer bit sequences will require truncation at some point.

 Note that the only difference between the two is the order of the multiplication and division operations.
 If no rounding were necessary, both computations should produce the same result (1.125).
 However, due to truncation occurring at different locations in the arithmetic, they produce different results: